GIRLS’ VOICES NOW

 Our summer youth program amplifies the voices of young women from underrepresented communities in Los Angeles by teaching documentary filmmaking.
 Over the course of five weeks, students learn how to create their own short documentary and how to use the medium of film to affect positive social-change in their communities.
 They are the content creators for WVN’s Empathy-to-Action Film Club, guiding viewers to champion women’s and girls’ rights, locally and globally, one call to action at a time.

-Our 2020 program will open to applicants next Spring.
+Our 2020 program is now open to applicants, please apply here.

 To support Girls’ Voices Now, please make a tax-deductible donation here.